vespa-engine/documentation/en/performance/vespa-query-tracing.md

 {% endhighlight %}
 </pre>

-Some quality love songs from the 80s right there.
-Now we can notice that with the `not` filter, we retrieved 9,5663 documents as our 3 tracks where filtered out.
-We can also add tag filters, here we filter the recommended by `tags:popular`:
+Now we can notice that with the `not` filter, we retrieved 9,5663 documents as our 3 tracks where filtered out as compared with `documents`.

+We can also add tag filters, here we filter the recommended by `tags:popular`, by filtering we reduce the complexity of the query as few documents gets ranked by the tensor ranking expression:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>